Senate Bill #155 Learning Opportunities for Career Technical Education

 When enrolling students in Senate Bill 155 classes, please observe the list details.
 Per KBOR, each two-year college and technical institution now operates with an individual list of Senate Bill 155-approved classes.
 The following list has been determined by KBOR as the Senate Bill 155 offerings for Barton Community College.

-The below list is effective for Summer Semester 2016:
+The below list is effective for Summer Semester 2016 and beyond:

 Update: A few major changes have happened to Barton's list of Senate Bill 155 classes, per KBOR's decisions, are that Anatomy & Physiology, Computer Concepts & Applications, Basic Nutrition, and some Criminal Justice classes are no longer covered by the Senate Bill.
 Other changes have also occurred, so check the list to make sure your desired class is still included.